NWilson/keyboards/02-keyopatra-project/README.md

 pre-built was a creaky ABS case with soldered-on Cherry MX Browns.

 The _ergonomicists_ also forged ahead, taking inspiration from classics like the Kinesis Advantage (2002) or Maltron (1970s).
-With cheap 3D printers available everywhere, custom designs profilerated.
+With cheap 3D printers available everywhere, custom designs proliferated.
 Two leading families are the Corne and Ergodox, with most ergonomic keyboards now claiming inspiration from these, or one of their descendents.

 <style>